6.0 Expanding Your Japanese Toolkit (1)

 銀行(ぎんこう) | ginkou | bank | |

-X + 屋 (ya): When referring to stores specialised in a specific product, add 屋 (や) to the product name.
-For example: 魚屋(さかなや: sakana-ya: seafood shop; 肉屋(にくや: niku-ya: butcher.
-However, there are exceptions.
-For example, vegetable shops are not called 野菜屋 (yasai-ya) but rather 八百屋(やおや: yaoya). |
+本屋(ほんや) | honya | bookshop | X + 屋 (ya): In Japanese, the suffix 屋 (や) is used to indicate a shop that specialises in a particular product.
+Add 屋 (や) to the product name.
+For example: 魚屋(さかなや: sakana-ya: fish/seafood shop; 肉屋(にくや: niku-ya: butcher).
+One exception is a green grocer, which is not called 野菜屋 (yasai-ya, literally ‘vegetable shop’) but rather 八百屋(やおや: yaoya). |

-Time references | The following time references do not typically take any particles, as they function as time references in sentences. | ||
+Time references | The following time references do not typically take any particles.
+For more details, please refer to Module 6.2. | ||

 明日(あした) | ashita | tomorrow | |